SpawW/100-days-of-code/r1-log.md

 Thoughts: Feels good to see old things runing without problems in a very new version of SO in my notebook.

 Work URL: Not available.

+### R1D3
+Today's Progress: Refactory of a bash scrapper to python.

+Thoughts: Reeeealy?
+I realy code this bash?
+I don't remember nothing about this after 5 years kkkk.

+Work URL: Not available

+### R1D4
+Today's Progress: Refactory of a bash scrapper to python.

+Thoughts: I still don't remembering nothing about this kkkk.

+Work URL: Not available